ipkpjersi/ArigatouAnimeTracker/README.md

 # 🎥 Arigatou Anime Tracker 🎥

 **Arigatou Anime Tracker** is a completely free and open-source platform where anime enthusiasts can track their favourite anime, discover new series, and create personalized anime lists.
 Whether you are new to anime or a seasoned veteran, our platform caters to all.
-Sign up or clone our repository today and start your anime adventure!
+Clone our repository today and start your anime adventure!

 ## 🛠️ Technology Stack